Genetic (DNA) Testing

 In order to qualify for certain classes of visas, an applicant is required to demonstrate to the Consular Officer that he or she has a particular blood relationship with the Petitioner or Principal Applicant.
 One way to demonstrate this relationship is through DNA testing.
 DNA testing is optional.
 In some cases, it can be useful to prove the existence of a biological relationship in the absence of other sufficient proof of relationship.
 If you elect to seek DNA testing, you must follow the procedures outlined here.

 Please note that DNA collection abroad is only valid if it takes place at the U.S. Embassy in Tegucigalpa.

 Information for Petitioners Residing in the United States

 The petitioner must schedule a DNA test appointment with a laboratory that is approved by the American Association of Blood Banks (AABB).
 A list of AABB-approved laboratories can be found at the AABB website.
-Most of these laboratories are in the United States, although there are also labs in the following countries: Canada, the Dominican Republic and Great Britain.

 Information for Petitioners Residing in Honduras

 Petitioners residing in Honduras must choose an AABB lab in the United States (as previously detailed) and then have a DNA test kit sent to the U.S. Embassy in Honduras.
 A list of AABB approved laboratories can be found at the AABB website.
 Once the samples are taken, they will be sent to an AABB clinic in the United States for analysis.

 Petitioners must request that the selected laboratory in the U.S. send a collection kit for each beneficiary directly to the following address:

 Information for the Beneficiary in Honduras